bitttttten/oatmilk/docs/server-rendering.md

     }

     try {
-        // await on the current transition hook of the route that oatmilk matched with await oatmilk.getMatchWithCalleeFromUrl(hookCallee, routes, url)
+        // await on the `onEnter` transition hook of the route that oatmilk matched with await oatmilk.getMatchWithCalleeFromUrl(hookCallee, routes, url)
     } catch (e) {
         console.error(